africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Knowing the work you have to do to know the work you have to do - David Allen.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Knowing the work you have to do to know the work you have to do - David Allen/","title":"Knowing the work you have to do","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Knowing the work you have to do to know the work you have to do - David Allen/","title":"Knowing the work you have to do to know the work you have to do - David Allen","noteIcon":""}
 ---